-- The Fitzpatrick skin type scale classifies your skin based on its color to estimate its response to sun exposure.
+- The Fitzpatrick scale categorizes skin based on color and reaction to sun exposure.

 What Is the Fitzpatrick Scale?

 The Fitzpatrick scale was established in 1975 by American dermatologist Thomas B. Fitzpatrick.
 It was originally intended as a way to estimate appropriate doses of UV light for PUVA therapy, a form of light therapy for severe skin diseases.